 My Artificial Intelligence Journey

-My introduction to artificial intelligence dates back to the late 1970s when I first ran a program called Eliza on my Radio Shack TRS-80.
+Original Access-80 on a TRS-80 microcomputerMy introduction to artificial intelligence dates back to the late 1970s when I first ran a program called Eliza on my Radio Shack TRS-80.
 The TRS-80, one of the first mass-produced personal computers, was introduced in 1977, and as a part-time Radio Shack employee at the time, I had firsthand experience with it.
 This machine, with its Zilog Z80 processor and cassette-based storage, was primitive by today’s standards, but it opened the door to a world of computing that fascinated me.

 The Path to Access-80

-My early exposure to computing and AI concepts led me to create Access-80, a dial-up message board I launched in 1977.
+Access80.com screenshotMy early exposure to computing and AI concepts led me to create Access-80, a dial-up message board I launched in late 1977.
 This bulletin board system (BBS) was a precursor to the modern internet, allowing users to connect, share information, and interact with content long before the web as we know it.
-More details on Access-80 can be found at https://Access-80.com.
+More details on Access-80 can be found at https://Access-80.com and at https://Access80.com.
+Each site is just a little different.

 Understanding AI Through Prompt Engineering

-Today, artificial intelligence has grown beyond simple chatbot scripts.
-Large language models, like the one generating this text, rely on advanced neural networks and vast amounts of data to produce human-like responses.
+OpenAI ChatGPT LogoToday, artificial intelligence has grown beyond simple chatbot scripts.
+Large language models, like ChatGPT that I used in generating a roughed out version of this text, rely on advanced neural networks and vast amounts of data.
+With these resources they try to produce human-like responses.
 But at the core of these systems lies prompt engineering—the art of crafting the right input to get the desired output.
-This site is dedicated to helping people understand how prompts influence AI-generated responses by showcasing a variety of topics and their corresponding outputs.
+This site is dedicated to helping people understand how prompts influence AI-generated responses.
+I’ll try to showcase a variety of topics and their corresponding outputs.

 A Brief History of Artificial Intelligence